MCC is here to help

 One thing to note here is that you shouldn’t expect a good resume to make up for bad test scores and vice versa.
 We have spoken to excellent candidates whose academic and professional achievements were not enough to make up for poor Solve performance.
 Similarly, we don’t know of anyone invited to interview who hadn’t put together an excellent resume.

-Your first port of call to craft the best possible resume and land your invitation to interview is our excellent free consulting resume guide.
+Your first port of call to craft the best possible resume and land your invitation to interview is our free consulting resume guide and our free resume review bot.

 Why does this test exist?